OrenBochman/notes-bayes/readme.md

 \boldsymbol{\beta}
 ```

-1. This is how you can use `vphantom` to [horizontaly align the text in the underbraces]{.mark}.
+1. This is how you can use `vphantom` to [horizontally align the text in the under braces]{.mark}.
 I guess, it add a hidden box  with a sum from the second term to adjust the height of the underbrace.

 ```latex
 \underbrace{y_1^2(1 - \phi^2)\vphantom{\sum_{t=2}^T (y_t - \phi y_{t-1})^2}}_{\text{Initial Loss}}
 + \underbrace{\sum_{t=2}^T (y_t - \phi y_{t-1})^2}_{\text{Remaining Loss } Q(\phi)}
 ```

 ### references